 - sleep on your back

 Certain other conditions can also make you more likely to develop OSA.
 These include an underactive thyroid (hypothyroidism), acromegaly, Down's syndrome and other conditions that affect your jaw, nose, tongue or airway.

 Children may be more likely to develop OSA if they are obese, or if they have enlarged adenoids and tonsils.

-The tell-tale signs of sleep apnoea are:
+The main symptoms of obstructive sleep apnoea (OSA) are: